protocol/web3-dev-team/proposals/17-educate-ipfs-filecoin-intersection.md

 Authors: @terichadbourne

-Initial PR: TBD <!-- Reference the PR first proposing this document.
+Initial PR: https://github.com/protocol/web3-dev-team/pull/17 <!-- Reference the PR first proposing this document.
 Oooh, self-reference! -->

 <!--
 This template is for a proposal/brief/pitch for a significant project to be undertaken by a Web3 Dev project team.